 Feature

 AI Chat turns every video into an interactive knowledge base.
-Instead of scrubbing through a timeline to find the answer to a specific question, you can ask VidNotes directly.
-The AI reads the full transcript, finds the relevant sections, and gives you a clear answer with references to the exact timestamps where that information appears.
+Instead of scrubbing a timeline to find the answer to a specific question, just ask VidNotes.
+The AI reads the full transcript, finds the relevant sections, and gives you a clear answer with references to the exact timestamps where that info shows up.
 Think of it as having a conversation with the person in the video.
-For example, after transcribing a two-hour product strategy meeting, you can ask 'What was the timeline discussed for the mobile launch?' and get a direct answer citing the exact minutes where the timeline was discussed, without watching a single second of video.
-The chat interface uses the same OpenAI models that power summaries, accessed through AIProxy, but applies them in a retrieval-augmented pattern that searches the transcript for relevant passages before generating each response.
+After transcribing a two-hour product strategy meeting, you can ask 'What was the timeline discussed for the mobile launch?' and get a direct answer citing the exact minutes, without watching a second of footage.
+The chat interface uses the same OpenAI models that power summaries, accessed through AIProxy, but applied in a retrieval-augmented pattern that searches the transcript for relevant passages before generating each response.

-After transcribing a video, open the AI Chat panel.
-Type any question about the video content, from simple factual queries like 'What date was mentioned for the deadline?' to complex analytical questions like 'What were the main arguments for and against the proposal?'
-The AI processes your question against the full transcript context, not just keyword-matched fragments.
+After transcribing, open the AI Chat panel.
+Type any question about the video, from simple factual ones like 'What date was mentioned for the deadline?' to analytical ones like 'What were the main arguments for and against the proposal?'
+The AI works against the full transcript, not just keyword-matched fragments.

-VidNotes searches the transcript, identifies the most relevant passages, and generates a clear answer using OpenAI models through AIProxy.
-Each response includes timestamp citations so you can verify the source.
-Citations are tappable, jumping you directly to that moment in the video player so you can hear the original statement in its full conversational context.
+VidNotes searches the transcript, finds the most relevant passages, and generates a clear answer using OpenAI models through AIProxy.
+Every response includes timestamp citations so you can verify the source.
+Tap a citation to jump straight to that moment in the video player and hear the original statement in its full conversational context.

 Ask follow-up questions to dig deeper.
-The AI maintains context from your conversation, so you can refine your questions without repeating yourself.
-Ask 'Can you elaborate on that?' or 'What did they say about that topic later?' and the AI will understand you are referring to the subject of the previous exchange, searching for additional relevant passages in the transcript.
+The AI keeps context from your conversation, so you can refine without repeating yourself.
+Ask 'Can you elaborate on that?' or 'What did they say about that topic later?' and it'll know you're referring to the previous exchange, searching for more relevant passages in the transcript.

 Students reviewing lectures

-Ask specific questions like 'What did the professor say about the Treaty of Versailles?' instead of replaying the entire lecture.
-Build a study workflow where you generate flashcards from the transcript and then use AI Chat to clarify concepts you find difficult, all without leaving VidNotes.
+Ask specific questions like 'What did the professor say about the Treaty of Versailles?' instead of replaying the whole lecture.
+Build a study workflow where you generate flashcards from the transcript and then use AI Chat to clarify the concepts you find tricky, all without leaving VidNotes.

 Researchers analyzing interviews

 Query multiple interview transcripts with targeted questions to surface themes and contradictions across sources.
-Ask analytical questions like 'What reasons did the interviewee give for changing their approach?' and get synthesized answers that pull from multiple moments in the conversation.
+Ask analytical questions like 'What reasons did the interviewee give for changing their approach?' and get synthesized answers pulled from multiple moments in the conversation.

 Teams catching up on meetings

 Ask 'What was decided about the Q2 budget?' and get the answer with the exact moment it was discussed.
-Team members in different time zones can query the recording asynchronously, getting the specific information relevant to their work without watching the full meeting or waiting for someone to write notes.
+Team members in different time zones can query the recording on their own time, getting the specific info relevant to their work without watching the full meeting or waiting for someone to write notes.

-AI Chat is not a simple keyword search.
-It uses the same OpenAI language models accessed through AIProxy that power the summarization engine to understand the meaning of your question and find contextually relevant answers.
-If you ask 'What were the main criticisms?', the AI will find passages expressing negative opinions even if the word 'criticism' was never used.
-The system processes the full transcript to build a semantic understanding of the content, so it can connect questions to answers even when the phrasing differs significantly between your question and the speaker's words.
+AI Chat isn't a simple keyword search.
+It uses the same OpenAI language models through AIProxy that power summaries to understand what you're asking and find contextually relevant answers.
+Ask 'What were the main criticisms?' and the AI will find passages expressing negative opinions even if the word 'criticism' was never used.
+The system processes the full transcript to build a semantic understanding of the content, so it connects questions to answers even when your phrasing is nothing like the speaker's words.

 Citations are a core part of every response.
-Rather than trusting the AI summary blindly, you can tap any citation to jump to that exact moment in the video and hear the original context.
-This makes AI Chat a research tool, not just a convenience feature.
-In academic, legal, or journalistic contexts where accuracy matters, the ability to verify every claim against the source material in one tap transforms how you can work with video content.
-The citation system uses the same timestamp-linked transcript segments stored in SwiftData that power the tap-to-jump navigation throughout VidNotes.
+Instead of trusting the AI's answer on faith, tap any citation to jump to that exact moment in the video and hear the original context.
+That makes AI Chat a research tool, not just a convenience feature.
+In academic, legal, or journalistic work where accuracy matters, being able to verify every claim against the source in one tap changes how you can work with video.
+The citation system uses the same timestamp-linked transcript segments stored in SwiftData that power tap-to-jump navigation throughout VidNotes.

-The conversation history is maintained for the duration of your session, allowing natural follow-up questions like 'Can you elaborate on that?' or 'What did they say about that topic later in the video?'.
-This session-based memory means the AI accumulates context as you ask more questions, making later answers more precise.
-You can build a line of inquiry across multiple questions, narrowing from broad topics to specific details, similar to how you would interview a knowledgeable person about a subject.
+Conversation history is kept for the length of your session, so natural follow-ups like 'Can you elaborate on that?' or 'What did they say about that topic later in the video?' just work.
+The AI accumulates context as you ask more, making later answers more precise.
+You can build a line of inquiry across multiple questions, narrowing from broad topics to specific details, the way you'd interview someone who knows a subject well.